There are many considerations. These include the energy involved and the air,

 diapers.
 And there is a third, even greener alternative, called Elimination Communication,

 which uses no diapers at all!

-journalist with over 30 years of experience and the author of nine books.
+journalist with over 35 years of experience and the author of twelve books.

 This is one of a limited number of articles from Natural

 Life magazine that are available for free.
-To read more natural parenting articles like this,
+To read more articles like this,